greysAcademicCode/i-v-vs-time-taker/README.md

 ###  Setup & Initial run
 ---
 Firstly, the firmware on your 2400 sourcemeter must be up-to-date.
-This project expects version C33.
+This project expects and requires version C33.
 [Here is a link](http://www.tek.com/source-measure-units/2400-software/2400-series-firmware-revision-c33) to that firmware in case your 2400 is out of date.
 You might also need the [firmware flashing utility for your sourcemeter](http://www.tek.com/software/FLASH-WIZARD/C12).

 Before you begin, you should verify communication with your sourcementer: install National Intstruments' MAX and software and use the "Communicate with Instrument" button it to send an `*idn?` query to your sourcementer.
 It should return exactly `KEITHLEY INSTRUMENTS INC.,MODEL 2400,1120648,C33   Mar 31 2015 09:32:39/A02  /K/J` before you try to use this software.